Purpose of School

 Certification

-The University of Nebraska Food Processing Center Acidified Food School is approved by the FDA and follows the prescribed course of instruction for certification.
-Each section if followed by an exam.
-To successfully complete the school attendees must pass each exam, standardized by the Food Processors Institute, with a score of 65% or higher.
+The University of Nebraska Food Processing Center Better Process Control School for Acidified Foods is approved by the FDA and follows the prescribed course of instruction for certification.
+Each section is followed by an exam.
+To successfully complete the school attendees must pass each exam, standardized by the Food Processors Institute, with a score of 70% or higher.
 Upon the successful completion of the school, participants become certified and their names are submitted to the FDA.
-In addition, each attendee successfully completing the course receives a certificate from the University of Nebraska Food Processing Center
+In addition, each attendee successfully completing the course receives a certificate from the University of Nebraska Food Processing Center.

 Instructors